hgmagithub/Catch-estimates-from-pure-recreational-fishers-in-HMRFS/README.md

 5) Access data files from HMRFS in 2003-2022 from NMFS/MRIP and Hawaii Division of Aquatic Resources

 ## R Script and Data Input
 The R script was modified from Ma et al. 2023.
 When "catch_type" is set as "Non-sold catch', the non-commercial catch estimates presented in Ma et al. (2023) can be reproduced.
 The catch estimates in the current exploration are provided when catch type is set as "Pure recreational".
+Data type "Total catch" can be used to generate catch estimates comparing estimates from MRIP query.
 The data input includes

 a) i1-i3 files: trip/fisher profile (i1), unavaialble catch (i2), and available (observed) catch (i3) used to estimate catch rate and variance of catch rate